panzerdp/dmitripavlutin.com/content/posts/146-promise-any/index.md

 [Try the demo.](https://codesandbox.io/s/all-rejected-fbwgu?file=/src/index.js:283-297)

-All of the input promises are rejected.
-Because of that the promise returned by `Promise.any([...])` also gets rejected with a special kind of error [AggregateError](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AggregateError) that contains the rejection reasons of input promises.
+All input promises are rejected.
+Thus the promise returned by `Promise.any([...])` also gets rejected with a special kind of error &mdash; [AggregateError](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AggregateError) &mdash; that contains the rejection reasons of input promises.

 The aggregate error provides a special property `errors`: which is an array containing the errors of the input promises that had been rejected.

 ## 3. Conclusion

-`Promise.any()` is useful to perform independent async operations in parallel in a race manner, to get the value of any first resolved promise.
+`Promise.any()` is useful to perform independent async operations in parallel in a race manner, to get the value of any first successfully resolved promise.

-If all input promises of `Promise.any()` are rejected, then the promise returned by the helper function also rejects with an aggregate error containing the rejection reasons of the input promises inside a special property: `aggregateError.errors`.
+If all input promises of `Promise.any()` are rejected, then the promise returned by the helper function also rejects with an aggregate error, which contains the rejection reasons of the input promises inside a special property: `aggregateError.errors`.

 Note that `Promise.any([])` rejects also if the input array is empty.